Jofleming/reading-notes/git_intro.md

 ### Version Control

-A system that records changes to a file, allowing you to revisit or revert to a previous version, as well as track modificaitons.
+A system that records changes to a file, allowing you to revisit or revert to a previous version, as well as track modifications.

 ### Git

 Git is a DVCS (Distributed Version Control) that stores data in snapshots.
 It tracks any changes applied to any file.
-It has three main states: commited, modified, and staged.
+It has three main states: committed, modified, and staged.
-Commited: Data is securely stored
+Committed: Data is securely stored
 Modified: File has been changed, but not yet committed.
 Staged: Flagged a file's changed version to be committed in the next snapshot.